KLeaveck/migration-readme/README.md

 MAP = "no"

 #### 3. SOURCE_URL_BASE
-As we migrate individual page content into OU capus we will target the <link></link> nodes in your xml source and use these as the new file paths for the carried over pages.
-Because the URL will a absolute path of the old worpress site we will need to clean up the url and remove the website root.
-In our example source one of the link node contains the URL
+As we migrate individual page content into OU capus we will target the <link></link> nodes in the xml source and use these as the new file paths for the carried over pages.
+Because the URL will a absolute path of the old wordpress site we will need to clean up the url and remove the website root.
+In our example source one of the link node contains the URL.

 `<link>https://www.gallena.edu/academics/library</link>`